dmillett/jig/README.md

 #jConfigMap (See LICENSE AND NOTICE):

-Is a Java client configuration tool that uses Groovy (for now), to flatten XML and JSON configuration files into a key-value Map structure.
+Is a Java client configuration tool that uses Groovy (for now), to separate client configuration access from underlying config storage implementations.
+For example, it flattens XML and JSON configuration files into a key-value Map structure.
 Each key and value are stored as String values.
 Value retrieval is based upon applying regular expressions across the Map key set.
 The matching values are then returned in a new map.
 Or, if it is a simple key value property, then only the matching value is returned.

 Currently jConfigMap supports XML and JSON configuration files during startup.
 Database connections maybe specified in XML/JSON files and retrieved in key-value form.
 A global config